 Manga is arguably one of Japan’s most significant cultural gifts to the entire globe.
 This intriguing phenomenon stretches back to the 11th century when satirical paintings of animals known as ukiyo-e were popular in Japan.
 However, it was not until about 1790 that manga began to take the first steps toward becoming the remarkable phenomenon that it is today.
 It was due to the entrance of Westerners into the nation, who were captivated by the beauty of ukiyo-e.
 Eventually, the manga began to be developed with subjects never seen before in other areas of the globe and with a graphic elegance that distinguished it.
 Of course, none of this would have been possible without the existence of the most incredible manga artists, and that is why here we bring you a list of the best exponents of this art.
 First, on our list, we have

-Eiichiro Oda is one of today’s most recognized manga artists since he is the creator of “One Piece” and is the best-selling manga.
+Eiichiro Oda is one of today’s most recognized manga artists since he is the creator of “One Piece” which is the best-selling manga.
 He even set a Guinness World Record by selling over 400 million copies.
 His career in this field began at the age of 17 when he submitted his work to a cowboy-themed manga called “Wanted.”
 However, he had said from a young age that he wished to devote himself to manga when he grew up.
 One Piece’s success has been so well-known that it has even spawned a long-running anime series.
 There are additional products linked to his most successful comics, such as several artbooks and official manuals, video games, and even a card game.

 Osamu Tezuka is undoubtedly the most influential and prominent manga artist in the world of modern manga, with many dubbing him “The God of Manga.”
 This new method of producing manga enabled the production of far more intricate storylines, complicated plots, and greater lengths than their predecessors.
 To this day, manga artists draw inspiration from his style while creating new works.
 Among his most well-known manga is “Ribbon No Kishi,” widely regarded as the first shojo in history.
 Another successful manga was “Tetsuwan Atom.”
 Throughout his life, he created approximately 700 manga that ultimately changed the course of history.